About Ally Week

 The unfortunate truth is that anti-LGBT bullying, violence and harassment are commonplace in America's schools.
-Actual and perceived sexual orientation and gender expression are two of the top three reasons teens report that students are harassed at their schools, according to From Teasing to Torment: School Climate in America, a GLSEN-commissioned report by Harris Interactive.
-In other words, all students - LGBT and straight alike - perceive anti-LGBT bullying and harassment as a serious problem in their schools.
+Actual or perceived sexual orientation and gender expression are two of the top three reasons teens report that students are harassed at their schools, according to From Teasing to Torment: School Climate in America, a GLSEN-commissioned report by Harris Interactive.
+In other words, all students perceive anti-LGBT bullying and harassment as a serious problem in their schools.
 The vast majority of these same students said their schools would be better of if this issue was better addressed.
 GLSEN's 2011 National School Climate Survey found that eight out of ten LGBT students report experiencing verbal harassment at school because of their sexual orientation, six out of ten because of their gender expression, and nearly 30% report missing at least a day of school in the past month out of fear for their personal safety.
 GLSEN's Ally Week brings us closer to making anti-LGBT bullying, harassment and name-calling unacceptable in America's schools.
 We want to ensure that all allies understand the important role they play in making schools safer for all students, regardless of their sexual orientation or gender identity/expression.

 What do we do after Ally Week is over?

 GLSEN's Ally Week is one part of a larger effort to create safe schools for all students.
 There is much you can do throughout the year to help make your school safer.
 Start by visiting our Student Action page where you can get information on other organizing tools, GLSEN Programs, and ideas for ways you can make your schools safer!

 And make sure to check out the other GLSEN Programs, including the Day of Silence (April 11, 2014), No Name-Calling Week (January 20-24, 2014), and Changing the Game, GLSEN's sports project.